GoogleCloudPlatform/bigquery-utils/views/migration/teradata/README.md

 day_of_month | INT64 | 1-n day of month
 day_of_year | INT64 | 1-365 day of year
 day_of_calendar | INT64 | 1-n day since the beginning of the calendar
-weekday_of_month | INT64 | 1 if the date is a Monday and the first Monday of the month, etc. week_of_month | INT64 | 0-n week of the month.
+weekday_of_month | INT64 | 1 if the date is a Monday and the first Monday of the month, 2 if it's a Monday and the second Monday of the month, 4 for the fourth Tuesday, etc. week_of_month | INT64 | 0-n week of the month.
 The first partial week is zero.
 The first full week is 1.
 If the month starts on Sunday, there is no week 0. week_of_year | INT64 | 0-53 week of the year week_of_calendar | INT64 | 0-n week of the calendar